mktcode/insights/README.md

 *draft*

-The scores are inspired by OpenQ's plans for a hackathon tooling but kept as generic as possible.
+The scores are inspired by OpenQ's plans for hackathon tooling but kept as generic as possible.

 ## User